animeshpaul91/Complete-Java-Masterclass/Notes/Software_Engineering_Advices.md

 ## Industry Value Note

 Software Engineers bring a hell lot more monetary value to the table for any company they are working for than the amount of money they are compensated with.
 This disparity (monetary value - compensation) is the highest for SWEs.
 More than even doctors and lawyers.

+## Next big skills in Demand:
+1. Fundamental concepts of System Design.
+2. Fluency in Coding.
+3. Fluency in LLM concepts.
+4. To add to your resume: Add an AWS Certification.